BeboKhouja/PC-Simulator-Save-Editor-Server/README.md

 | RAM     | 512 MB                                                | 16GB        |
 | Network | At least 10Mbps                                       | 100Mbps     |

+When buying a server for this purpose, you should prioritize more on the RAM.
 # Using

 - Create a socket using port 60537: